 En / Ru

-Princess of Ukok
+Princess of Ukok: Altai Mummy

 The Girl with the Deer Tattoo

-Breast cancer, stage 4 - this is the diagnosis of a young girl with a deer tattoo who died 2,500 years ago.
-The disappointing verdict was announced by a group of scientists, paleopathologists, who studied the mummy of Princess of Ukok (also known as The Siberian Ice Maiden or Altai Princess, found in 1993 in Altai).
+Breast cancer, stage 4 — this is the diagnosis of a young girl with a deer tattoo who died 2,500 years ago.
+The disappointing verdict was announced by a group of scientists, paleopathologists, who had studied the mummy of the Princess of Ukok (also known as the Siberian Ice Maiden or Altai Princess, found in 1993 in Altai).
 But despite the fact that research has been going on for two decades, there is still not much information about this girl.
 So here, I collected all the facts that scientists have learned over the years.

 Photo: www.siberiantimes.com